aryazady/BT-Messaging/README.md

 # BT-Messaging
-messaing using bluetooth low energy
-Simple App using Bluetooth Low Energy(BLE) to send and receive messages
+Messaging using only bluetooth.
+A simple App using Bluetooth Low Energy (BLE) to send and receive messages.